dominique-thomas/steady-talk/README.md

 - Supports multiple interview stages (Prescreen, Hiring Manager, and Team Fit)

 ## Purpose
-This project was developed to explore how browser-based technology and instructional design can make interview preparation more interactive and accessible. **Steady Talk** provides a safe, low-risk environment for users to practice answering real-world interview questions, improve communication, and build confidence over time.
+This project was developed to explore how browser-based technology and instructional design can enhance the interaction and accessibility of interview preparation.
+Steady Talk offers a safe and low-risk environment for users to practice answering real-world interview questions, enhance their communication skills, and build confidence over time.

 ## Technologies Used
 - HTML, CSS, JavaScript